sassoftware/sas-studio-custom-steps/Generate Airflow DAG/README.md

 * There is only ONE "**Airflow - Finalize DAG**" step per flow
 * "**Airflow - Initialize DAG**" must be the first step, doesn't accept any input, accepts one or more outputs
 * "**Airflow - Add Task**" must have at least one input and one output even if it is the first task of a DAG or the last (if first or last then they have to be linked to "Initialize" or "Finalize")
-* "**Airflow - Add Task**" allows a user to choose a Studio Flow or a Job Definition
+* "**Airflow - Add Task**" allows a user to choose a Studio flow, a SAS program, a job definition or to write his own code
 * "**Airflow - Add Task**" can have multiple inputs and multiple outputs
 * "**Airflow - Finalize DAG**" must be the last step, accepts one or more inputs, doesn't accept any output
-* The sequence of tasks (Studio Flows and/or Job Definitions) will be reflected in the Airflow DAG
+* The sequence of tasks (Studio flows, SAS programs, embedded code and/or job definitions) will be reflected in the Airflow DAG
 * All steps in the flow are linked together

 SAS Studio Flow creating an Airflow DAG Example: